-The road I take to horse country — the long, winding highway called the Silver Strand — reveals a Southern California an Easterner might dream of on winter evenings.
+The road I take to horse country — the highway called the Silver Strand — reveals a Southern California an Easterner might dream of on winter evenings.
 I circle white beaches glittering with fool's gold, perfectly tuned runners and rollerbladers in multicolored Spandex moving down narrow sidewalks, and lines of Winnebagos parked at the sandy paradise called Silver Strand State Beach.

 Farther south Silver Strand turns to Imperial Beach and becomes a long alley of Jack in the Boxes, taco stands, auto parts stores, and muscle gyms.
 The largest parcel of land is inhabited by a six-screen drive-in advertising Selena.
 I stop and check my map.
 Surely no horses graze here.

 But only a half mile farther, toward the end of Hollister, the road becomes rural, and the suburban milieu gives way to dusty brown land and small ranches, some with homemade wooden signs.
 One sign tells me in Spanish and English that I am now entering the Tijuana River Valley and “no dumping is permitted.”
 (Later in the week when I ride into the surrounding trails leading to the estuary I find this warning virtually ignored: everything from machine parts to plastic bags to old washing machines litters the way.)